Your Small Business Needs Facebook (Like a fish needs water!)

 Simply setting up a Facebook business page is not enough to generate results.
 Like any marketing strategy, your Facebook initiative requires both commitment and planning.
 Compelling content needs to be regularly created and posted on your page and a two-way dialogue needs to be maintained between your business and your followers.
 There is both an art and a science to using Facebook as a marketing tool.
 As such, if you are not prepared to learn what needs to be learned or able to commit the time required to manage your page, then you should strongly consider hiring a social media marketing specialist.

 Bottom Line Social media marketing creates engaging customer experiences, drives website traffic, foot traffic, and email/phone inquiries.
 Although social media is primarily about sharing & relationships, it ultimately results in more sales.
 Don't forget: online marketing tactics should be integrated with your offline efforts too!

 At Twin Creek Media, we have set up Facebook pages for many businesses... both B2B and retailers selling direct to consumers.
 Facebook is just one social network among other notable ones: Twitter, LinkedIn, YouTube, StumbleUpon, etc. It's best to have an online marketing strategy that defines measurable goals and uses the best tools for the job.
-For a primer on the big picture, see our Social Media 101 article or download our Social Media Reference Card.
+For a primer on the big picture, see our Social Media 101 article.

 Need more convincing?